skarapost/SySoft/README.md

 # ***Functions***

-The programm is developed in Java.
+The program is developed in Java.
 Except for the jar file, there is also a sqlite file that is for the database.
 Every kind of information is stored in this file.
 The sqlite database contains 4 fields that cannot be deleted.
 A primary key(ID) field which is not visible, and other 3 fields.
 The functions of the program are:
 1) Creation of a new field.
 2) Deletion of a field.
 3) Renaming of a field.